Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Methodology for Assessing CTI Return on Investment

-Each sub-metric within the TIEI components is normalized to a $[0,100]$ scale relative to an internally defined performance target.
-This target can be derived from historical medians, peer benchmarks, or organizational service-level commitments.
-Moreover, all resulting scores are limited to the interval $[0,100]$ to mitigate the influence of outliers and ensure stable aggregation.
-For delta-based measures (e.g. $\Delta$MTTD\%), a score of 0 denotes no improvement or regression, while a score of 100 means the target improvement has been fully met.
+Each sub-metric is normalized to a $[1,100]$ scale relative to an internally defined performance target derived from historical baselines, peer benchmarks, or service-level commitments.
+For a positive attainment rate $x$, the default normalization is $B(100x/t)$; for a lower-is-better duration $h$, it is $B(100t/h)$, where $t$ is the corresponding target and $B(z)=\max(1,\min(100,z))$.
+When no defensible universal target is available, Appendix~\ref{app:multi-anchor-normalization} provides an optional multi-anchor normalization that preserves the TIEI scale and aggregation rule.
+For a delta-based improvement $d$, let $r<0$ denote the predefined regression threshold and $t>0$ the target improvement.
+The normalization is